MTandHJ/PyTorch-Robust/MART/README.md

-**Note:** The official-code adopts a absolute step size of 0.007 but we use 2/255 following PGD-AT.
-There exists difference of settings between the codes and those claimed in the paper.
+**Note:** There exists differences between the codes and those claimed in the paper.
 We follows the official code here.